yantethan/yantethan.github.io/README.md

 ## Overview
 There are two sections currently, Class Projects and Class Assignments:
-- The class projects are assigned projects during class that are open to us to decide what we design or how we design it.
+- The [**Class Project**]() are assigned projects during class that are open to us to decide what we design or how we design it.
-- The Class Assignments are more structured assignments with specific goals layed out by the class.
+- The [**Class Assignments**]() are more structured assignments with specific goals layed out by the class.
 As of currently, the code for most, if not all, will not shown here for Academic Integreity Reasons.
 Any employeer interested in viewing the code for the assignments should request them through my email provided below!

 <h3 align="center">Graduating from Penn State Behrend for Computer Engineering in May 2023</h3>